YuckyFox/BypassNRO/README.md

 1. At the region selection screen, press **Shift + F10** to open a command prompt.
 2. Type: `explorer` and press Enter.
 3. In File Explorer, locate the script, right-click it, and choose **Run as administrator**.
 Or run it directly from the command prompt by typing the full path, for example: `E:\\OOBE.bat`
-4. Continue OOBE without needing to sign in with a Microsoft account. :)
+4. Continue OOBE without needing to sign in with a Microsoft account :)